 - When Is a Child Ready for Self-Care of Anaphylaxis?

-We have four styles of medicine bags available in different sizes.
+We have three styles of medicine bags available in different sizes.
 Each bag is made of neoprene and zips closed to keep contents secure.
 They are available in our online store.

 Small Black Medicine Bag

-Our small bag can hold two epinephrine auto-injectors, an inhaler and a spacer.
+Our small medicine bag can hold two epinephrine devices, an inhaler, and a spacer.
 A carry strap makes it easy to take on the go.
-Choose one with the Asthma and Allergy Foundation of America logo or the Kids With Food Allergies logo.

 Carry this low-profile bag in a: